Date(s) - 06/17/2018

 The Warren Central Kids Tri for Kids events will consist of a Triathlon and a Duathlon.
 7-10 will do a 100 meter swim or a ½ mile Run to start, a 2.5 Mile Bike and finish with a .65 Mile Run.
 The 11-14under age groups will swim 200 meters or a ½ mile Run to start, 5.0 Mile Bike and finish with a 1.3 Mile Run.

-This is the first year for the Tri for Kids – Warren Central race and we are really excited to continue to bring you a new racing venue with the same great KTFK experience!
+This is the second year for the Tri for Kids – Warren Central race and we are really excited to continue to bring you a new racing venue with the same great KTFK experience!
 The courses will be run entirely on the Warren Central Campus and will be shut down to all car traffic.

 Below, you will find lots of important information pertaining to the race.
 Please take the time to review this information as it will make your experience (whether you are an athlete or a spectator) at the event much more enjoyable.